 10. Sleep apnea

 Many conditions can cause sleep apnea, including age, obesity, diabetes, and abuse of alcohol or some prescription drugs.
 However, it could also be caused by heart failure, which could impede brain functions like the involuntary breathing reflex.
-People with sleep apnea should get their heart health checked.
+People with sleep apnea should get their heart health checked regularly.

 11. Constant fatigue

 Many conditions can cause fatigue, like the flu or bacterial infections.
 However, fatigue is a classic sign of heart failure as the body becomes deprived of oxygen.
-Be especially on the lookout for sudden or gradual increase in the difficulty of daily tasks that used to be easy.
+Be especially on the lookout for sudden or gradual increases in the difficulty of daily tasks that used to be easy.